mahakamal-e/WeatherWise/README.md

 2. Navigate to the project directory.
 3. Create a virtual environment and activate it.
 4. Install the required dependencies using `pip install -r requirements.txt`.
-5. Set up the database by running `python -m app.init_db`.
-6. Obtain an API key from [OpenWeatherMap](https://openweathermap.org/api) and replace `api_key` in `main_bp.py` with your API key.
-7. Run the Flask application with `python run.py`.
+5. Run the Flask application with `python run.py`.
-8. Access the application in your web browser at `http://localhost:5000/`.
+6. Access the application in your web browser at `http://localhost:5000/`.

 ## Contributors
 - Maha Kamal